cyberbotics/webots/docs/discord/technical-questions.md

 `@nap` give this a read: [https://www.tapatalk.com/groups/ultimate3d\_community/understanding-transformation-matrices-t5483.html](https://www.tapatalk.com/groups/ultimate3d_community/understanding-transformation-matrices-t5483.html)

 ##### nap 04/18/2020 12:26:57
 Can someone please explain the 4x3 matrix returned from a call to `dBodyGetRotation`?
 I know that elements 3, 7, and 11 are to be ignored.
-My understanding is that the diagonal of the matrix (0, 5,10) represent the rotation about the X, Y, Z axis respectively.
+My understanding is that the diagonal of the matrix (0, 5,10) represent the rotation about the X, Y, z-axis respectively.
 What I don't understand is the purpose/meaning of the other matrix elements; 1,2,4,6,8,9.
 My understanding is that those elements represent coupling between axis, but a body rotation should not have these.
 Unless the matrix includes information about inertial, or the body is being distorted around axis?

 This behaviour doesn't seem to make sense to me.